Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Certification: The certification itself doesn’t increase or decrease a diamond’s price, but verifies what it is you are paying for.
 We recommend an IGI certificate for lab-created diamonds.
 The IGI offers the most extensive and reliable grading for lab-created diamonds.
 By choosing an IGI certificate, you’re ensuring that the diamond you’re getting is what the sellers say it is.

 Take a look at these beautiful rings.
-If you replace the diamond with one of James Allen’s lab-created diamonds, you will save a nice chunk of cash.
+If you replace the diamond with one of James Allen’s lab-created diamonds, you will save a nice chunk of cash(also check out the best places to buy lab-created diamonds here).

 Lab-created diamonds are made over the course of several weeks, while natural diamonds take billions of years to form.
 Lab-grown diamonds are created through a high-temperature carbon growing and compression process.
 Real diamonds are cut from a rough stone into the shape and carat weight that’s desired.
 Similarly, once a synthetic diamond is grown, a cutter forms the shape.

 Placed side by side, a lab-created and a natural diamond look nearly identical.
 The price and value, however, differ—sometimes dramatically.
-For example, this 1.11ct H VS2 lab-created diamond looks almost exactly like this 1.10ct H VS2 natural diamond.
+For example, this 1.08 H VS2 lab-created diamond from James Allen looks almost exactly like this 1.00ct H VS2 natural round diamond also from James Allen.
 The lab-created stone costs $3,640, while the natural diamond costs $5,280.
 That’s a 45% difference in price.

 However, the lab-created diamond doesn’t retain any value.
 It can’t be resold to a jeweler and it won’t garner more than a few dollars on a site like eBay.
 On the other hand, the natural diamond can be resold for at least 50% of the original price—but potentially much more.